-The simulated data set analyzed in this study is comprised of a set of realistic retrievals using the ACOS b3.4 version of the retrieval algorithm.
-It is a slightly modified version of that described in detail in O'Dell et al. (2012) (which discussed b2.9), described more fully in O'Dell et al. (2018).
+The simulated dataset analyzed in this study is comprised of a set of realistic retrievals using the ACOS b3.4 version of the retrieval algorithm.
+It is a slightly modified version of that described in detail in O'Dell et al. (2012) (which discussed b2.9) and described more fully in O'Dell et al. (2018).
 Table 2 shows the most important changes to the L2 retrieval algorithm between b2.9 and b3.4.

 Although newer versions of the OCO-2 L2 algorithm exist (currently b8 as of time of writing), the work presented here was initially begun prior to the launch of OCO-2 in July 2014.
 In addition, certain tests, where the L2 true state is directly related to the retrieval vector, were simplified by using the older version of the retrieval algorithm which contains a less complicated aerosol scheme.
-In the older L2 algorithm versions (pre B3.5), also used in this work, the state vector for all soundings always included the same four aerosol types; cloud water, cloud ice, Kahn 1 (a mixture of course and fine mode dust aerosols) and Kahn 2 (carbonaceous mode aerosols) (described more in Nelson et al. (2016)).
+In the older L2 algorithm versions (pre-B3.5), also used in this work, the state vector for all soundings always included the same four aerosol types: cloud water, cloud ice, Kahn 1 (a mixture of coarse- and fine-mode dust aerosols), and Kahn 2 (carbonaceous-mode aerosols) (described more in Nelson et al., 2016).
 Both Kahn 1 and 2 types contain some sulfate and sea salt aerosols as well.
-Newer versions of the OCO-2 L2 retrieval include a more complicated scheme in which each sounding includes water and ice, and picks the two most likely aerosol types based on a MERRA monthly climatology for the particular sounding location.
+Newer versions of the OCO-2 L2 retrieval include a more complicated scheme in which each sounding includes water and ice, and they pick the two most likely aerosol types based on a MERRA monthly climatology for the particular sounding location.
 The aerosol fits use a Gaussian-shaped vertical profile for each of the four types, as described in O'Dell et al. (2018).

 Inputs to the b3.4 L2 retrieval algorithm include simulated L1b radiances and meteorology (taken from ECMWF) that were generated using the CSU/CIRA simulator (O'Brien et al., 2009).
-The simulator is driven by satellite two-line-elements which are used to provide the satellite time and position.
-The code calculates relevant solar and viewing geometry and polarization, and takes surface properties from MODIS.
-Only a single day's worth of orbits (15 orbits on 17 June 2012) at reduced temporal sampling (1Hz instead of the operational 3Hz) and with only 1 footprint per frame (instead of the operational 8) are presented in this work.
-This yields approximately 2700 soundings per orbit, totaling about 40,000 soundings.
-Unlike real OCO-2 viewing modes (see Crisp et al. (2017)), the simulations were generated with nadir viewing over land and glint viewing over water.
-Therefore, no nadir-water, glint-land or target mode simulations exist as are found in real OCO-2 data.
+The simulator is driven by satellite two-line elements which are used to provide the satellite time and position.
+The code calculates relevant solar and viewing geometry and polarization and takes surface properties from MODIS.
+Only a single day's worth of orbits (15 orbits on 17 June 2012) at reduced temporal sampling (1Hz instead of the operational 3 Hz) and with only one footprint per frame (instead of the operational eight) is presented in this work.
+This yields approximately 2700 soundings per orbit, totaling about 40 000 soundings.
+Unlike real OCO-2 viewing modes (see Crisp et al., 2017), the simulations were generated with nadir viewing over land and glint viewing over water.
+Our simulations do not include nadir-water, glint-land, or target mode simulations, which are additional observation modes used in real OCO-2 data (Crisp et al., 2017).
 The spectral error for these simulations assumes Gaussian random noise, following the OCO-2 noise parameterization as described in Rosenberg et al. (2017).